 General

 Least Sandpiper: Small sandpiper with brown-scaled upperparts and rust-brown crown.
-Breast and throat are dark-spotted; belly and undertail are white.
-Wings have thin, white stripes visible in flight.
+Breast and throat are dark-spotted; belly and undertail white.
+Wings have thin white stripes visible in flight.
 Black line on rump extends onto tail.
-Legs and feet are yellow.
-Sexes are similar.
-Juvenile has white "V" on back.
+Legs and feet yellow.
+Winter adult has brown-gray upperparts with pale fringes; breast and throat streaked brown-gray.
+Sexes are similar; female is slightly larger and has a longer bill.
+Juvenile has a rufous cap, black-brown upperparts with white fringes that form a "V" on back, and buff-gray streaking on sides.

 Range and Habitat

-Least Sandpiper: Breeds from Alaska to Labrador and, in the east, south to Nova Scotia and, recently, Massachusetts.
-Spends winters from the southern U.S. to central South America and the West Indies.
+Least Sandpiper: Breeds from inland Alaska across northern Canada to Labrador and, in the east, south to Nova Scotia and once in Massachusetts.
+Spends winters from the Pacific coast, across the southern U.S. south to central South America and the West Indies.
 Frequents sandy beaches and exposed tidal flats.

 Breeding and Nesting

-Least Sandpiper: Three or four dark brown-spotted, olive pink or buff eggs are laid in a ground depression lined with grass and moss.
+Least Sandpiper: They nest in tufts of short marsh grass on damp ground.
+The male establishes the nesting area by making several scrapes in the ground.
+The female then chooses one for nesting.
+Three or four dark brown-spotted olive pink or buff eggs are laid in a ground depression lined with grass and moss.
 Incubation ranges from 19 to 23 days and is carried out by both parents.

 Foraging and Feeding

-Least Sandpiper: Feeds on insects, seeds, and aquatic invertebrates; also eats crustaceans, marine worms, and mollusks on the coast.
-Usually feeds in a communal area distant from nesting grounds; forages by gleaning and probing on mudflats and beaches.
+Least Sandpiper: Their diet includes insects, seeds and aquatic invertebrates.
+They also eat crustaceans, marine worms and mollusks on the coast.
+These sandpipers tend to feed on the most abundant prey of suitable size that are present.
+They typically feed in a communal area distant from the nesting grounds, and forage by gleaning and probing on mudflats and beaches.

 Vocalization